sendaifun/solana-agent-kit/README.md

 ### Carry out a perpetual trade using your Drift account

-Open a perpetual trade using your drift account.
+Open a perpetual trade using your Drift account.

 ```typescript
 const signature = await agent.tradeUsingDriftPerpAccount({